fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 CMD node index.js
 ```

-FROM instruction will tell us that the base is node:16.
-COPY instruction will copy the file to the file.
-And CMD instruction tells what happens when _docker run_ is used.
-CMD is the _default_ command that can then be overwritten with the parameter given after the image name.
+FROM instruction tells us that the base image is node:16.
+COPY instruction will copy the file <i>index.js</i> from the host machine to the file with same name in the image.
+CMD instruction tells what happens when _docker run_ is used.
+CMD is the default command that can then be overwritten with the parameter given after the image name.
 See _docker run --help_ if you forgot.

 I included one additional instruction, WORKDIR, to make sure we don't interfere with the contents that the image already had.
-It will ensure all of the following commands will be in the container in the directory /usr/src/app.
-If the directory doesn't exist it will create it.
+It will ensure all of the following commands will have <i>/usr/src/app</i> set as the working directory.
+If the directory doesn't exist in the image, it will be created.

 If we do not specify a WORKDIR we risk overwriting important files by accident.
-If you check the root (_/_) of the node:16 with _docker run node:16 ls_ image you can notice all of the directories and files that are already included in the image.
-That is because we use node as the base image.
-The node image already contained all of those files, we just added our own.
+If you check the root (_/_) of the node:16 with _docker run node:16 ls_ image you can notice all of the directories and files that are already included in the image since we use the node:16 as the base image.

 Now we can use the command _docker build_ to build an image based on the Dockerfile.
 Let's spice up the command with one additional flag: _-t_, this will help us name the image: